An Overview of San Francisco’s Debt

 What Is Bond Financing?

-Bond financing is a type of long-term borrowing used to raise money for projects.
+Bond financing is a type of long-term borrowing used to raise money for projects, to be paid for upfront and paid back to investors over a longer period of time.
 The City receives money by selling bonds to investors.
 The City must pay back the amount borrowed plus interest to those investors.
-The money raised from bond sales is used to pay for large capital projects such as fire and police stations, affordable housing programs, schools, libraries, parks, and other city facilities.
-The City uses bond financing because these buildings will last many years and their large dollar costs are difficult to pay for all at once.
+The money raised from bond sales is used to pay for large capital projects such as fire and police stations, affordable housing programs, hospitals, libraries, parks, and other city facilities.
+The City uses bond financing because these capital projects will last many years, and should be paid for over time by the residents of San Francisco who will also benefit over time from the improvements associated with these projects.
+Additionally, the large dollar costs of these projects are difficult to pay for all at once.

 Types of Bonds.
 There are two major types of bonds — General Obligation and Revenue.

 General Obligation Bonds are used to pay for projects that benefit citizens but do not raise revenue (for example, police stations or parks are not set up to pay for themselves).
 When general obligation bonds are approved and sold, they are repaid by property taxes.
 General obligation bonds to be issued by the City must be approved by two-thirds of the voters.